Jolly Harbour: History

-Tourism
+Economy

 The marina and commercial activity are a major draw for tourists, with Jolly Harbour having shops, bars, restaurants, a golf-course and a boatyard.
 The marina complex was developed on land that was previously a swamp and beach.
 The marina is dominated by the casino building, which has laid abandoned for many years.
 The area is a popular location for expats to buy property as there is also a gated community.
+The neighbourhood has an Epicurean location.
+Jolly Harbour is the sole port of entry on Antigua's southwest coast and immigration services are provided at a yellow building in the marina.